xak2000/nomad/website/source/docs/job-specification/group.html.md

 - `restart` <code>([Restart][]: nil)</code> - Specifies the restart policy for
   all tasks in this group.
-If omitted, a default policy exists for each job type, which can be found in the [restart stanza documentation][restart].
+If omitted, a default policy exists for each job type, which can be found in the [restart block documentation][restart].

 - `task` <code>([Task][]: <required>)</code> - Specifies one or more tasks to run
   within this group.
 This can be specified multiple times, to add a task as part